 Development is strongly resisted across the entire North Shore, so you'll be limited to stand-alone houses if you want to live in Sunset.
 The community is adamant about staying small and keeping their intimate, yet uncrowded feel, even to the point of buying up land to keep it from being built on – ever.

 You can't blame them with the incredible, untouched beauty that has been genuinely kissed by Mother Nature, bestowing so many of her blessings on it.
 The greenery and flowers spring from the ground with the same joy and force as the towering waves just off shore.
 Old Hawaii is renewed ever day in Sunset, just waiting for you to come be a part of it all.

-The average days on market for Sunset houses before sold were 97 days August 2017 compared to 42 days August 2016.
+The average days on market for Sunset houses before sold were 3 days October 2017.